Feeds:

 All in all, I’m VERY glad I took on the challenge of reading the KJV on its 400th anniversary.

-May 2, 1611 – The King James Version was first published.
+May 2, 1611 – The King James Version Bible (KJV) was first published.
 No other book in the history of the world has had a greater impact than this edition of the Bible.
-While it is certainly not my first choice for reading or study, it is a masterpiece from both a literary and a scholarly perspective.
+The KJV is a masterpiece from both a literary and a scholarly perspective.
 Over fifty scholars collaborated in producing this monumental work that has ministered truth to millions over four centuries.
 Praise be to God for His Word!

 I took a quick snapshot of four of my King James Bibles: